Formulary (model document): Later Roman formularies

-In the 19th century the Vatican manuscript was utilized for two editions, one by de Rozière (Paris, 1869), the other by von Sickel (Vienna, 1889).
-In 1891 the Abbate Ceriani discovered at the Ambrosiana (Milan) a third manuscript as yet unused.
+In the 19th century the Vatican manuscript was utilized for two editions, one by de Rozière (Paris, 1869), the other by Theodor von Sickel (Vienna, 1889).
+In 1891, Antonio Maria Ceriani discovered at the Ambrosiana (Milan) a third manuscript as yet unused.
 For a full bibliography of recent researches concerning the "Liber diurnus" see the "Topo-Bibl." of Chevalier, s. v.
 While, in its complete form, the "Liberdiurnus" cannot date back further than 786, the earliest forms of it go back to the end of the 7th century.
-Von Sickel holds that its opening formulæ (1-63) are even fifty years earlier than that date.
+Von Sickel holds that its opening formulae (1-63) are even fifty years earlier than that date.
 It is badly arranged as a collection, but wonderfully complete.
-After a series of addresses and conclusions for papal letters, varied according to the addressees, there are formulæ concerning the installation of bishops, the consecration of churches, the administration of church property, the grant of the pallium and various other privileges.
-Then follow models for the official correspondence on the occasion of a vacancy of the Holy See and the election of a pope, also directions for the consecration and the profession of faith of the pope-elect; finally a group of formulæ affecting various matters of ecclesiastical administration.
+After a series of addresses and conclusions for papal letters, varied according to the addressees, there are formulae concerning the installation of bishops, the consecration of churches, the administration of church property, the grant of the pallium and various other privileges.
+Then follow models for the official correspondence on the occasion of a vacancy of the Holy See and the election of a pope, also directions for the consecration and the profession of faith of the pope-elect; finally a group of formulae affecting various matters of ecclesiastical administration.